Walking in Japan - the Nakasendo or the Kumano Kodo Trail?

 Here at Macs Adventure we offer two fantastic walking holidays in Japan - the Nakasendo Trail and the Kumano Kodo Trail.
 The Nakasendo Trail goes through rural Japan and the central mountains on a route used since feudal times which linked Kyoto and Tokyo.
-The Kumano Kodo Trail is one of a series of pilgrim's trail dating back to the 11th century which lead to the three grand shines of Kumano in the remote Kii Peninsula.
+The Kumano Kodo Trail is one of a series of pilgrim's trail dating back to the 11th century which leads to the three grand shrines of Kumano in the remote Kii Peninsula.
 Both walks are spectacular in their own right and both give you a really authentic, off-the-beaten-path experience of 'real' Japan but they are both quite different walks each with their own unique qualities to offer.
 Here are my recommendations for why you should choose either the Nakasendo Trail or the Kumano Kodo Trail (if you can't do both that is!)

 The Nakasendo Trail